 Originally a full-service production company, Emergence Pictures has narrowed its focus to become the home for documentary film and television content by award-winning filmmaker Dawn Mikkelson.

-Drawn to the stories of ordinary people who choose to be extraordinary, frequent contributor for Twin Cities PBS (TPT), 2015 Emmy Award winning producer, and 2010 McKnight Filmmaking Fellow Dawn Mikkelson’s work has broadcast and screened internationally.
+Drawn to the stories of ordinary people who choose to be extraordinary, frequent contributor for Twin Cities PBS (TPT), 2015 Emmy Award winning producer, and 2010 McKnight Filmmaking Fellow, Dawn Mikkelson’s work has broadcast and screened internationally.
 Festival screenings include: the Galway Film Fleadh, Cambridge Film Festival, International Documentary Festival Amsterdam, DocuFest Atlanta, Leipzig DOK Market, American Indian Film Festival, Planet in Focus, and Washington DC Environmental Film Festival.
 Mikkelson has completed four award-winning independent feature documentaries, The Red Tail, Green Green Water, THIS obedience, and Treading Water: a documentary, which illuminate larger societal issues while creating understanding through the intimate stories of individuals.
 Her fifth feature documentary Risking Light is set to premiere in competition at the 2018 Cinequest Film & VR Festival and has screened to full houses at a growing list of film festivals including Cleveland International Film Festival and Minneapolis St. Paul International Film Festival.